vahid-nejad/Docker/kafka/README.md

-# This is a docker-compose file that you can run apache kafa in a docker container
+# This is a docker-compose file which with you can run apache kafa in a docker container